quasarframework/quasar/docs/src/pages/vue-components/radio.md

 Please also refer to the [Option Group documentation](/vue-components/option-group) on other possibilities for creating groups of Toggles.

-Works well with [QField](/vue-components/field) for additional functionality such as a helper, error message placeholder and many others.

 ## Installation
 <doc-installation components="QRadio" />